 The experiment needs to have two crucial features to test our hypothesis.
-First, information must be instrumental to make learning valuable.
-Second, there must be a screening decision: the participants need to choose a policy where one option provides valuable information at some cost while the other does not.
+First, information must be instrumental, which makes learning valuable.
+Second, there must be a screening decision: the participants need to choose a policy where one option provides valuable information-at some cost-while the other does not.
 This creates the key trade-off in our hypothesis.
-The participants' policy choice reveals whether they suboptimally choose the policy that does not provide information-i.e., do they suboptimally choose not to screen?
+Do participants suboptimally choose not to screen?